Nathan Adrian: Early years

 Adrian was born in Bremerton, Washington, in 1988.
 He is the son of Cecilia and James Adrian.
 His mother is Chinese from Hong Kong and works as a nurse for the Bremerton school district; his father is a retired nuclear engineer for the Puget Sound Naval Shipyard.
 Adrian has an older sister, Donella, who swam at Arizona State University, and an older brother, Justin, who swam at the University of Washington.
 Adrian started swimming at the age of five because of the influence of his siblings.
 He graduated in 2006 from Bremerton High School, where he swam for the school team.

-Adrian attended at the University of California, Berkeley in fall 2006, where he majored in public health.
+Adrian attended the University of California, Berkeley in fall 2006, where he majored in public health and competed in swimming under Head Coach Dave Durden.
 He graduated with honors in the spring of 2012.
 Adrian was a five-time individual NCAA champion, winning the 50-yard freestyle in 2009 and 2011 and the 100-yard freestyle in 2009, 2010, and 2011.